Decodable texts

 Decodable texts contain a very large percentage of words that incorporate the letter-sound relationships that students have been taught.
 Decodable texts increase in complexity as the student learns more of the phonetic code.

-A short explanation of the purpose of decodable texts.
+Watch the following video for a brief explanation of the purpose of decodable texts.

 The purpose of decodable texts